The Richards Firm is available 24 hours a day and can hold meetings in person, by telephone, or virtually. Call us today to schedule an appointment.

 How Are Wrongful Death Settlements Paid?

-Generally speaking, wrongful death settlements are typically paid out as a lump sum.
-From that amount, attorney fees and costs to procure the settlement are deducted.
-The remainder goes to the wrongful death heirs.
+In most cases, wrongful death settlements are paid out as a lump sum.
+From that amount, certain fees and expenses are deducted:

 Do I Need a Wrongful Death Attorney?